infinitussolutions/InfinitusApp.Client.Net/README.md

 }
 ```

-#### Create a new instance from InfinitusApp.Services and pass your instance from InfinitusAppServiceClient
+#### Create a new instance from InfinitusApp.Services and pass your instance created from InfinitusAppServiceClient

 ```csharp
 public SignaturePlanService SignaturePlanService